 From the results for Research Question 2, there appears to be no statistically significant interaction effect between the time (t2014) and treatment variables.
 This suggests that additional revenue from the donations simply offsets other sources of revenue.
 Such a finding is backed by the evidence that money is fungible, then there is little or no specific impact.
-Data from 1970-1990 suggests that foreign aid is fully fungible in certain sectors (Feyzioglu, 1998).
-If we liken the Furusato nouzei program to foreign aid, the recipient municipality may simply reduce its spending on the specified project or sector from its own resources by substituting Furusato nouzei revenue.
-Collier (2006) comments that fungibility is not an issue when the foreign aid is large, relative to the government budget.
-In the case of Furusato nouzei, we see that this is not the case and so fungibility may indeed be an issue.
+Data from 1970-1990 suggest that foreign aid is fully fungible in certain sectors (Feyzioglu, 1998).
+If we liken the Furusato Nouzei program to foreign aid, the recipient municipality may simply reduce its spending on the specified project or sector from its own resources by substituting Furusato Nouzei revenue.
+Collier (2006) comments that fungibility is not an

+Nouzei, we see that this is not the case and so fungibility may indeed be an issue.
 Although this result questions the efficacy of the tax in its aim to redistribute wealth, further investigation is needed to see if the parallel trends assumption has been satisfied, if municipal expenditure is an appropriate proxy, and if the variables included are appropriate.

-VII: Acknowledgements
+VIIL: Acknowledgements

-I would like to thank Professor Charles Becker for encouraging me to turn my term paper into this thesis and for offering countless hours of his time to advise me and answer my many questions.
+I thank Professor Charles Becker for encouraging me to turn my term paper into this thesis and for offering countless hours of his time to advise me and answer my many questions.
 I would not have completed this rewarding task and learned so much about my own country without your guidance.
-I would also like to thank Victor Ye for taking the time to help me with STATA and for offering his advice on regressions.
-Lastly, I would like to thank all of the individuals at the Data Visualization Lab who have helped me with my technical analysis.
+I also thank Victor Ye for taking the time to help me with STATA and for offering his advice on regressions.
+Lastly, I thank all of the individuals at the Data Visualization Lab who have helped me with my technical analysis.